No passwords, No popups, No AI, No cost:

 September 12, 2020

 A. Hi Shayle.
 I have no experience with the best sequence for mixing those ingredients, but do have two comments.
 First, I'm not confident that good adhesion of the clearcoat is assured, because these formulations do tend to be quite smutty.
-Second, if you're going for blue, you might need highly polished metal; I believe that most blackening treatments tend to look a dark jewel blue color on highly polished metal but more of a matte black on rougher surfaces.
+Second, if you're going for blue, you might need highly polished metal; I believe that many blackening treatments tend to look a dark jewel blue color on highly polished metal but more of a matte black on rougher surfaces.

 Luck & Regards,